 In Istanbul, Turkey, Donal Skehan uncovers a mix of old and new.
 Donal eats like a king for breakfast and takes a tour of some of the world's best street food, from kebabs to Turkish pizza!
 Plus, a 5am start to make baklava, a trip to a restaurant specializing in Ottoman-era dishes and a not-so-relaxing Turkish massage.

 Amsterdam, Netherlands is having a food revival, and Donal Skehan is out to discover it.
-He goes fishing with a very unique couple who cook up the day's catch on their "pirate ship" before meeting with a chef with a chef with a unique philosophy on cooking meat.
+He goes fishing with a very unique couple who cook up the day's catch on their "pirate ship" before meeting with a chef who has a unique philosophy on cooking meat.

-In Puglia, Italy, Donal Skehan gets a feast for his eyes -- and his stomach.
-He samples homemade gelato and burrata, has fresh fish at a colorful market with equally colorful characters to match, and enjoys street food with a difference.
+In Puglia, its a feast for the eyes and the stomach, from home made gelato, to homemade burrata cheese.
+Theres also fresh fish at a colourful market with equally colourful characters, and street food with a big difference.

 Donal Skehan is in Krakow, discovering why Poland's traditional recipes are still going strong, from the city street food to the countryside grub.
 He makes pierogi, at the heart of Polish food, before heading 410 feet underground to a salt mine to work and cook.